xmidt-org/talaria/docs/control_server.md

 Already connected websockets are not affected by closing the gate.

 The RESTful endpoint that controls this is `/api/v2/device/gate`.
-Note that the port for the control server is not the same as the port for the websocket server.
+Note that the control_port for the control server is not the same as the port for the websocket server.

-* `GET host:port/api/v2/device/gate` returns a JSON message indicating the status of the gate.
+* `GET host:control_port/api/v2/device/gate` returns a JSON message indicating the status of the gate.
 For example, `{"open": true, "timestamp": "2009-11-10T23:00:00Z"}` indicates that the gate is open and has been open since the given timestamp.
 Similarly, `"open": false` indicates that the gate is closed.
-* `POST/PUT/PATCH host:port/api/v2/device/gate?open=<boolean>` raises or lowers the gate.
+* `POST/PUT/PATCH host:control_port/api/v2/device/gate?open=<boolean>` raises or lowers the gate.
 The value of the open parameter may be anything that `golang` will parse as a boolean (see [ParseBool](https://godoc.org/strconv#ParseBool)).
 This endpoint is idempotent.
 Any attempt to open the gate when it is already open or close it when it is already closed results in a **200** status.